Yes, you can kick the yelling habit for good.

 Anne: And you can tell your kids, “I need a different response from you as well.”
 Communication.

 Carol: Yes.
-“Because while I’m gonna change, here’s what I want you to change.
+“Because while I’m going to change, here’s what I want you to change.
 Are you willing to do it?”

 Anne: I’ll say that to my children when they’re just nagging and, “Communication.
 Let’s talk about it.
 Communication, people.”
 So use our words in a nice, honoring tone.